-Just the way every baby is different and unique so is every baby’s sleeping pattern.
+Just the way every baby is different and unique, so is every baby’s sleeping pattern.
 Usually, after crossing the 6-month threshold, your baby might be sleeping for longer durations at night and would occasionally wake up for feeds.
-But how babies sleep or a baby’s sleeping pattern majorly depends on baby’s temperament and sleep routine.
-It is an established fact that a baby who is introduced to a sleep and feeding routine tend to sleep better.
-A 7 – 9 month old baby’s sleep pattern can be categorised into longer night sleep and fewer short day naps.
+But how babies sleep or a baby’s sleeping pattern majorly depends on the baby’s temperament and sleep routine.
+It is an established fact that a baby who is introduced to a sleeping and feeding routine tend to sleep better.
+A 7- 9-month-old baby’s sleep pattern can be categorised into a longer night’s sleep and fewer short day naps.

 How Much Sleep Does Baby Need (7 – 9 Months)

 By the time your baby reaches the 7-month mark, your baby’s sleep pattern is more like an adult, which means less waking up at night.
 Most babies, by 8 to 9 months, settle themselves back to sleep if they wake up at night.
 However, some babies might require being breastfed or bottle-fed to go back to sleep.

 After 6 months, a baby’s pattern does not change much.
 During 7 to 9 months, a baby may be napping 3-4 times a day.
 These naps can be categorised into morning, afternoon and late-afternoon nap.
 Your baby might be sleeping 3 to 4 hours spread over three to four naps.

 Babies tend to sleep for longer hours at night from 7 months of age onwards.
 They can sleep from 11 to 14 hours at a stretch at night.
 Where some babies enjoy uninterrupted night sleep, others might occasionally wake up for a feed.